 AMIA is establishing certification for health informatics professionals who practice or seek to practice at an advanced level.
 This certification is being developed for the full spectrum of applied health informatics professionals who are not eligible for the Clinical Informatics Subspecialty.

 In November 2019, AMIA established the Health Informatics Certification Commission

 to finalize plans for and oversee the AMIA Health Informatics Certification (AHIC)

 .
-The 14 member Commission will be responsible for eligibility, examination development, and recertification requirements.
+The 14 member Commission is responsible for eligibility, examination development, and recertification requirements.
 Commission members represent different primary health domains, practice settings, and career stages.

 The Certification Commission will announce details about AHIC in 2021.